jemfiner/grain/README.md

 many things to do !
-using scales for pitch dispersion can work well but also often too many notes . . .
+using scales for pitch dispersion can work well but also often too many notes . . . so . . . coming v soon, a version that uses chords instead of scales